Silverse/TFG-vbox-cuckoo/README.md

 - Allow the VM to have internet connection but firewalling it, limiting the SMTP traffic, and the total number of connections (Trying to avoid being part of spam and DDoS during the analysis)--> Needs to be fully tested.

 Everything from an easy menu of 1-5 inputs :D
+## How to use it?
+Clone the repo, and run main.py.
+The menu and the program is auto-explained... but, first you should select "Install the dependancies and Cuckoo", then "Create a new fixed VM" (you can't if you don't have the dependendancies and finally "Run Cuckoo and the webserver (localhost:8080)"

 ## Last PaFish's (@a0rtega) analysis output
 [pafish] Start